qwertyroc/ios.cfw.guide/docs/en_US/guides/trollstore/trollinstallerx.md

 ## Requirements

 <div class="custom-container tip" id="ifJailbreaksAppSigned"><p>
-TrollInstallerX is currently signed at <a href="https://jailbreaks.app/" target="_blank">jailbreaks.app</a> for easy installation without a computer.
+TrollInstallerX is not currently signed at <a href="https://jailbreaks.app/" target="_blank">jailbreaks.app</a> for easy installation without a computer.
 </p></div>

 - The latest version of [Sideloadly](https://sideloadly.io/)